deiyanfott/depth-chart/README.md

 * Position Depth - Value can be anything if position in that team has no players yet, but once a depth chart exists, it should be between -1 to the max list size of the depth chart that corresponds to the team and position

 ### Starting the application
 This is a spring boot application with default port 8080.
+Just run DepthChartApplication.java in your IDE.
+Alternatively, you can do a one time configuration set up for the java class

 ### Endpoints
 {leagueId} is just a placeholder for any int value.
 This is not used in the application yet.
 Change {teamId} to the appropriate values.
 See team id mapping above.